MHovhannisian/HyperSearch/docs/module_unifiedmlp.rst

 The keys of the dict are shown below with brief explanations.
 Nested dicts represented as nested bullet points.
 Quantities end in _all when they are not per-class.

-* **hypers**: Complete dict of the hyperparameters under which the model was built, trained and tested.

 * **training**: Lists of model properties at end of each epoch.

   * **accuracy**: *List of lists.* Per-class accuracy on validation dataset.